 What’s the issue?

-Whilst there is no silver bullet for improving citizen participation in formal politics and no singular cause, the way young people come into contact with politics in their formative years is crucially important for the future of representative democracy.
+There is no silver bullet for improving participation in politics and no singular cause.
+But, the way people come into contact with politics in their formative years is crucially important for the future of our democracy.

-The first generation of voters who have needed to study our democracy are denied the right to use this knowledge in a General Election for at least two further years, up to a possible seven years.
-And that’s a missed opportunity.
+We have already potentially lost one generation.
+We cannot deny the first generation of voters who have studied our democracy the right to use this knowledge in a General Election.
+That’s a missed opportunity.

 Who supports extending the right to vote 16?

 The Electoral Reform Society is a founding member of the Votes at 16 coalition.
-Votes at 16 are not just supported by the SNP, Labour, Liberal Democrats and the Greens – but also by the leader of the Scottish Conservatives, Ruth Davidson who says she is a “fully paid-up member of the ‘votes at 16’ club now”.
+The SNP, Labour, Liberal Democrats and the Greens all support votes at 16.
+As does the leader of the Scottish Conservatives, Ruth Davidson who says she is a “fully paid-up member of the ‘votes at 16’ club”.

 Where can 16 year olds vote?